cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 kubectl get svc -n istio-system
 ```

 2\.
-DNS entries must be created using the External IP for any subdomains / primary domains that will be used, including Opensearch, Grafana, and ArgoCD.
+DNS entries must be created using the External IP for any subdomains / primary domains that will be used, including OpenSearch, Grafana, and ArgoCD.

-### 8.3 Accessing Opensearch
+### 8.3 Accessing OpenSearch

-The default path to access Opensearch, unless you have configured it otherwise in your deployment.json, is **\<baseurl>/dashboard**
+The default path to access OpenSearch, unless you have configured it otherwise in your deployment.json, is **\<baseurl>/dashboard**

 {% hint style="info" %}
-The default credentials for accessing Opensearch are **admin/admin.
-We recommend that you change these credentials the first time you log in to Opensearch.**
+The default credentials for accessing OpenSearch are **admin/admin.
+We recommend that you change these credentials the first time you log in to OpenSearch.**

 **To change the default credentials for Cinchy v5.4+**, [follow the documentation here.](https://platform.docs.cinchy.com/guides-for-using-cinchy/additional-guides/monitoring-and-logging-on-kubernetes/opensearch-dashboards#3.-updating-your-opensearch-password)

-To change the default credentials and/or add new users for all **other deployments**, follow [this documentation](https://opensearch.org/docs/1.2/security-plugin/access-control/users-roles/#create-users) or navigate to Settings > Internal Roles in Opensearch.”
+To change the default credentials and/or add new users for all **other deployments**, follow [this documentation](https://opensearch.org/docs/1.2/security-plugin/access-control/users-roles/#create-users) or navigate to Settings > Internal Roles in OpenSearch.”
 {% endhint %}

 ### 8.4 Accessing Grafana